THOMASELOVE/431-quizzes-2023/quiz1/README.md

 ## Instructions

-Complete Instructions (including all of the questions for the Quiz) will be linked here on Thursday 2023-10-05 by 5 PM.
+Complete Instructions (including all of the questions for the Quiz) will be linked here on **Thursday 2023-10-05 by 5 PM**.

 - Here is a [pdf **draft** of the General Instructions for Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2023/blob/main/quiz1/431-2023-quiz1-instructions-draft.pdf) (no questions, just the general instructions), updated to match the specifications for the actual Quiz.
 We'll delete this document when we place the real instructions Thursday.

 ## Data

-In our Shared Drive, in the Quiz 1 Materials folder (and the data subfolder within it), I have provided you with three data sets that are mentioned in the Quiz and which may be helpful to you, specifically:
+In our Shared Drive, in the Quiz 1 Materials folder (and the data subfolder within it), I have provided three data sets that are mentioned in the Quiz and which may be helpful to you, specifically:

 - `sleep.csv`, which is first mentioned in Question 11
 - `newborn.csv`, which is first mentioned in Question 13